-After this post A Beginner’s Guide to Starting An Email List From Scratch & Make Money From It (without feeling like a dirty rotten spammer-face)
+After this post A Beginner’s Guide to Starting An Email List From Scratch & Make Money With It (without feeling like a dirty rotten spammer-face)

 - The real secret to making money with your email list that no one is talking about.

-- What do if you think starting an email list doesn’t make sense for your niche
+- What to do if you think starting an email list doesn’t make sense for your niche.

-- How to create an official email address for your blog (which you need this to legally send emails)
+- How to create an official email address for your blog (which you need legally to send emails.)

 - How to grow your email list quickly

-Here’s KLT it in action in the blogging world:
+Here’s KLT in action in the blogging world:

 Once a week you send personality soaked emails.
-Sharing stories about your life, confessing you ugly cry every Tuesday night over This Is Us (which inspired you to create your triple fudge flourless brownies).
-That dials up your likeability to a zillion = LIKE
+Sharing stories about your life, confessing that you ugly cry every Tuesday night over This Is Us (which inspired you to create your triple fudge flourless brownies).
+That dials up your likeability to a zillion = LIKE.

 So when you suggest a product that you like, announce you created an ebook or ask people to visit your blog (so you can make ad revenue) – they’ll do it.